madmalik/mononoki/CONTRIBUTING.md

-Again, if I react slowly, please don't take that seriously.
-I appreciate an help, suggestions and feedback, but sometimes I cannot react on the same day.
+Again, if I react slowly, do not take it personally.
+I appreciate any help, suggestions and feedback, but sometimes I cannot react on the same day.